taiatiniyara/totolaw/docs/system-admin-guide.md

 System administrators (super admins) have **omnipotent access** to the entire platform:

-- ✅ Access all organizations without membership
+- ✅ Access all organisations without membership
-- ✅ Bypass all organization-based filters
+- ✅ Bypass all organisation-based filters
 - ✅ Have all permissions automatically
-- ✅ View, create, update, and delete data across all organizations
+- ✅ View, create, update, and delete data across all organisations
 - ✅ Manage other system administrators

-### The Magic: `organizationId: "*"`
+### The Magic: `organisationId: "*"`

-When a super admin's organization context is `"*"`, they have access to everything.
+When a super admin's organisation context is `"*"`, they have access to everything.
 This special value signals to all query helpers, validators, and permission checks to bypass restrictions.

 ## Quick Start